tsnellgrove/dark_castle2/castle_doc2.md

 And more typing

 Eventually the game will be "mostly done"
-And he will want the whole family to play all of it And give him "feedback"
+And he will want the whole family to play it
+And give him "feedback"
 (but only Mommy actually will - and she'll help him his spelling too)

-Then he'll want to show it to all his friends
+So then he'll want to show it to all his friends
-And will declare that he is "just going to put it on the web"
+And will declare that he is "just going to put it on the web" Which will mean learning Flask and Jinja2

-Flask &Jinja
-CSS
-Pythonanywhere,Bash shell, vi
+And I'm sorry to say
+There will thne be more unfortunate language in the house Because client-side programming is "strange and unnatural" But eventually
+After quite a bit of typing
+(And delting)
+And some wandering around the house saying "hmm"
+And more typing
+(And more deleting)
+And a last bit of typing

+There will be "much rejoicing"
+And the game will be running on the local web server He will say "now I just need to spruce it up a bit" Which will mean "CSS"
+And more YouTube classes
+"Exercising aesthetic judgement"
+And a bit more wandering about the house saying "hmm" Then it will be time again for typing
+And more typing
+And a bit of photo editing

+Finally it will be time to put the game on the "real" web Which wil mean a "Pythonanywhere"
+And it will all be good at firt
+Until it becomes clear that this means using
+Bash shell and vi
+Then there will be more unforutunate language in the house And also long stories
+About the last time he used vi
+30 years ago
+But after a bit more typing
+and a few more "hmm"s

+The game will be up on the "real" web
+And he will send everyone he knows a link to it
-Finish with: Then he will say he needs to do it all over again in object oriented code and a NoSQL DB
+Then just when the "project" is finally finished he will declare that he needs to do it all over again In object oriented code with a NoSQL DB
+(this is why this a cautionary tale)